UFIOES/Unreasonably-Few-Items/UFI/Readme.txt

 Copyright 2015 UFIOES

-You may not redistribute it without my express written permission.
+You may not redistribute UFI without my express written permission.